Cloud Architecture Best Practices

 Brian Heaton has published a great article, Securing Data in the Cloud, that walks through the Amazon cloud regional outage this past April.
 It shows contrasting examples of organizations that planned poorly and were affected and those who planned well and weren't impacted.
 It also lists six great rules for managing the risk of cloud outages:

-2. Develop the right architecture for your software.
+1. Incorporate failover for all points in the system.
+Every server image should be deployable in multiple regions and data centers, so the system can keep running even if there are outages in more than one region.2.
+Develop the right architecture for your software.
 Architectural nuances can make a huge difference to a system’s failover response.
 A carefully created system will keep the database in sync with a copy of the database elsewhere, allowing for a seamless failover.

 3. Carefully negotiate service-level agreements.
 SLAs should provide reasonable compensation for the business losses you may suffer from an outage.
 Simply receiving prorated credit for your hosting costs during downtime won’t compensate for the costs of a large system failure.